tetratelabs/istio-distro.io/content/en/getistio-cli/install-istio/install-istio-in-eks/_index.md

 # type dont remove or customize
 type : "docs"
 ---
-To install Istio in EKS, you will need to set up the kube context before.
+To install Istio in EKS, you will need to set up the Kubernetes context before.

 If you create your cluster from the command line, Kubernetes context will be automatically set.
 Download and configure [ekscli](https://aws.amazon.com/blogs/opensource/eksctl-eks-cluster-one-command/) and [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
 Now create your cluster.
 For example: